NodeBE4/opinion/_posts/2022-09-12-EnclavedMicrostate.md

 ### Hong Tianguifu (The 'Young Monarch')

 Hong Tianguifu was just under 15 when he was executed by the Qing, having nominally occupied the Heavenly Throne for a mere five and a half months – only one of which was spent in the Taiping capital before it fell to the Qing.
-It almost certainly is not Hong Tianguifu in the photo linked earlier, as his clothing does not at all resemble that of known Taiping dress styles.
-A quick search through on Wikimedia Commons shows that users discovered it to be a hoax.
-It is in fact part of [a wedding photo](http://mbook.kongfz.com/3424/409394156/) showing an arranged child marriage during the Republican era, half a century after Hong Tianguifu was executed.
+It is not Hong Tianguifu in the photo linked earlier, and not only because his clothing does not at all resemble that of known Taiping dress styles.
+A quick search through on Wikimedia Commons shows that users discovered the actual provenance of the photo and that its claim to being of Hong Tianguifu is a hoax.
+It is in fact part of [a wedding photo](http://mbook.kongfz.com/3424/409394156/) auctioned in 2015, showing an arranged child marriage during the Republican era, half a century after Hong Tianguifu was executed.

 ### Hong Rengan (The Shield King)